-Secondly, check out the dividend yield.
-It’s currently up at around 6.7% based on a 50¢ per share quarterly distribution.
+Secondly, check out the dividend yield, which currently stands at around 6.7% based on the 50¢ per share quarterly distribution.
 How often does AT&T throw up that kind of yield?
 Not very.
-According to my data source the last time it did so was back in the 2009/2010 period.
+According to my data source the last time it did so was back in the 2009/10 period.
 Annual shareholder returns do not appear spectacular since then – running at around 8.5% per annum – but they are hardly catastrophic for a security often touted as a bond proxy.

 The thing that is missing from these attractive valuation metrics is the debt load.
-At $175,000m net of the company’s cash pile, it is absolutely gargantuan in nominal terms.
-Of course, AT&T’s underlying business is pretty big too.
-It is on course to generate something like $40,000m worth of cash from its operating activities this year.
-However, debt adjusted valuation metrics don’t appear quite so attractive.
-For instance, the stock’s EV/EBITDA ratio, currently at around 8x, appears to be somewhere in line with its historical average.
+At $175b net of the company’s cash pile, it is absolutely gargantuan in nominal terms.
+AT&T’s underlying business is pretty big too of course, and should generate something like $40b worth of cashflow this year.
+Anyway the point is that debt adjusted valuation metrics don’t appear quite so attractive.
+The stock’s EV/EBITDA ratio, which currently stands at around 8, appears to be somewhere in line with its historical average.

-For the year as a whole, AT&T should generate something like $21,000m worth of post-CapEx surplus cash.
-The dividend – currently running at a rate of $2.00 per share per annum – takes up around $13,400m of that.
-That leaves us with around $7,600m for straight up debt reduction this year.
+For the year as a whole, AT&T should generate something like $21b worth of free cash flow.
+The dividend – currently running at a rate of $2.00 per share per annum – takes up around $13.4b of that.
+Quick math therefore leaves us with around $7.6b left over for debt reduction this year.

 What does this all mean from an investment perspective?
 Well, if your base scenario is that AT&T’s core business is stagnant, then you will still make good money here.
-I mean, reduced interest expenses alone could be worth an extra 5% in terms of annual earnings per share.
-The dividend yield is already around 6.7% and fairly secure.
+Reduced interest expenses alone could be worth an extra 5% in terms of annual EPS, while the dividend yield is already around 6.7% and fairly secure.
 I find it quite easy to imagine a scenario under which AT&T stock generates double-digit shareholder returns from here on out, even if the majority of that comes from cash dividends.
-Check out the scenario below as a rough example.

 If you enjoyed this article please hit the “heart” button below.
 This gives me a rough indication as to what kind of content is popular.
 Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!